 Evidence of the power of friendship came out of the Center for Aging at Flinders University in Australia.
 They discovered that those seniors with an extensive network live approximately 22% longer than those with fewer connections.
 Having friends helps us stay happy and healthy.

-My women friendships have given context to and deepened the emotions felt of some of my most significant Ahas and memorable moments.
+My women friendships have given context to and been part of significant ahas and memorable moments.
 Indeed, since the cave era to quilting bees, women have gathered in friendship circles.

 Men, of course, have friends – their interactions are just different.
 One traditional aspect of male friendships is that they focus more on activities such meeting at a golf course, a hockey game or a service club.
 Yet, I have known my hubby to call a friend now and then to discuss a troubling situation.

 I see my son’s generation of men more often gather with friends for emotional support.
 Men’s groups such as The Remarkable Men Project are becoming more common.

 In the meantime, women continue to gather in many informal, formal, and business groups including Women Extraordinaire, Mompreneurs, E-Women, and Women Embracing Brilliance.
 But don’t get hung up on the dynamics of friendships.
 One well known friendship poem describes friendships for a reason, a season or a lifetime.
 Let friendships naturally deepen or not.
 They can’t be forced.
 Here I describe my experience from one of my deeper women friendship experiences: